 Age discrimination can happen at any age

-Age discrimination isn’t always someone over 50—it can also happen to women of childbearing age.
+Ageism and discrimination isn’t always about someone over 50 — it can also happen to women of childbearing age.

 Refusing to hire women who “are able to get pregnant” is not only age discrimination, it’s also a form of gender discrimination.
 It’s also illegal to fire a female due to her pregnancy.

 If your employer asks you to sign an ADEA waiver, speak to an attorney before you do.

 You can fight against age discrimination, but it is a long, arduous fight.
 You can file an EEOC claim, but before you do, consider talking with a Denver, CO civil rights attorney who specializes in age discrimination.

 Proving age discrimination can be difficult.
 The Civil Rights Litigation Group is dedicated to ensuring that every Colorado resident is protected from discrimination and other civil rights violations.
 Call today for your free consultation, or use our online contact form to schedule your appointment.